RapidRatings: Methodology

 RapidRatings generates a Financial Health Rating (FHR), a single number on a 0 - 100 scale that indicates the overall financial health of a given company.
-The FHR is calculated using fundamental data from a company’s financial statements and does not take into account market inputs, analysts' opinions, trade payments, or contact with issuers, bankers, or advisors.
+The FHR is calculated using fundamental data from a company's financial statements and does not take into account market inputs, analysts' opinions, trade payments, or contact with issuers, bankers, or advisors.
 The system uses over 70 efficiency ratios and places companies into 24 industry groupings, allowing it to measure industry-specific risk.

 By using financial data, the rating provides a 12-month, forward-looking assessment of a company's financial stability.
-The company can rate publicly-traded and privately-owned firms on the same basis, which is accomplished through individual and confidential outreach to the private companies on behalf of a client.
+The company can rate publicly traded and privately owned firms on the same basis, which is accomplished through individual and confidential outreach to the private companies on behalf of a client.

 Over the past 20 years, approximately 90% of defaults have been rated into the company's High Risk and Very High-Risk categories.
-One academic study published in 2011 by two finance professors at Indiana University and American University found RapidRatings to lead other competitors by 2+ years in downgrading companies that ultimately fail.
+One academic study published in 2011 by two finance professors at Indiana University and American University found RapidRatings to lead other competitors by more than two years in downgrading companies that ultimately failed.

 RapidRatings’ clients fall into several departments across all industries including financial investment and risk management, supply chain risk management, financial services vendor management, third-party risk management, and corporate credit risk management.

 Congressional involvement

-The firm’s CEO and chairman, James H. Gellert, has spoken extensively about increasing competition in the rating industry.
+The firm's CEO and chairman, James H. Gellert, has spoken extensively about increasing competition in the rating industry.
 Gellert has testified to Congress and the SEC six times to discuss RapidRatings’ FHRs and promote rating industry reform.

 MF Global collapse

-On February 1, 2012, RapidRatings testified alongside S&P and Moody’s about the collapse of MF Global.
+On February 1, 2012, RapidRatings testified alongside S&P and Moody's about the collapse of MF Global.
 While S&P and Moody issued MF Global investment-grade ratings until days before it filed for bankruptcy, RapidRatings had rated MF Global as high risk for more than two years leading up to the filing.
 At the time of the filing, it had an FHR of 23.